A heavy lift: Gyms closed for months hold protest workout

 “So keeping us closed was great.
 It flattened the curve.
 We were very supportive.
 We think it was a great idea.
 But right now it’s counterproductive,” Jordan told the crowd.

 Gyms in northern Michigan were allowed to open with restrictions on June 10.
-A judge had ordered gyms in more populous areas to open on June 25 but an appeals court blocked it when Whitmer objected.
+A judge said gyms in more populous areas could open on June 25, but an appeals court blocked it when Whitmer objected.
+Some gyms nonetheless have reopened in defiance.
+Local enforcement varies.

 Meanwhile, the state reported 573 new coronavirus cases and nine additional deaths Tuesday.